collective/collective.tablepage/README.rst

 * A `custom branch of DataGridField`__ where we backported some new features from 1.8 branch
 * Available table styles are taken from TinyMCE configuration, so you must use it instead of Kupu
 * No versioning support is available
+* No friendly installable DataTables product is available for Plone 3, so you probably can't use it

 __ https://github.com/RedTurtle/Products.DataGridField/tree/1.6